bartdebever/GD7/Portfolio/content/post/generic-asset-pack/index.md

 Due to having made some NuGet packages and trying to split up my own personal workload into different applications and projects, I've had some experience working with making code generic.
-Within C# there exist a lot of language features that help with making code generic. *Interfaces*, *abstract classes*, *Type parameters*, all these tools help making and implementing generic code easier for developers.
+Within C# there exist a lot of language features that help with making code generic. *Interfaces*, *abstract classes*, *type parameters*, all these tools help making and implementing generic code easier for developers.

-Unity has a layer on top of this as well, the two main abstract classes within Unity are *GameObject* and *MonoBehaviour*.
+Unity has a layer on top of this, the two main abstract classes within Unity are *GameObject* and *MonoBehaviour*.

 *GameObject* is the base class that every object is extended from.
-A Cube, Sphere, Triangle or your entire model (container) is a *GameObject*.
+A Cube, Sphere, Triangle or your entire model of a character is a *GameObject*.
 Even things like the camera, lighting and non physical objects that control systems are *GameObjects*.